pha4ge/pipeline-resources/docs/pipeline-standards.md

 **To adhere to this documentation practice:** Clearly state the significance and relevance of public health bioinformatics pipeline and explain how the tool differs from existing ones and/or improves established methods.

-**To verify adherence to this documentation practice:**the reviewer will ensure that the documentation includes a statement highlighting the pipeline's purpose and its alignment with pressing public health challenges.
+**To verify adherence to this documentation practice:** The reviewer will ensure that the documentation includes a statement highlighting the pipeline's purpose and its alignment with pressing public health challenges.

 #### 10f.
 Pipeline Functionality
 _Has the function of this software as it pertains to public health bioinformatics been clearly articulated?_